matrix-org/matrix-spec-proposals/proposals/2858-Multiple-SSO-Identity-Providers.md

 The `name` field should be the human readable string intended for printing by the client.

 The `icon` field is the only optional field and should point to an icon representing the IdP.
-If present then it must be an HTTPS URL to an image resource of type `image/png` or `image/svg+xml`.
+If present then it must be an HTTPS URL to an image resource.
+This should be hosted by the homeserver service provider to not leak the client's IP address unnecessarily.

 A new endpoint would be needed to support redirecting directly to one of the IDPs: